Minnesota Victims Are Not Reporting Their Work Accidents

 If you are entitled to receive workers’ compensation benefits, all reasonable and necessary medical expenses related to your work injury should be paid, together with costs incurred for prescriptions and mileage reimbursement for trips to your doctor, physical therapy, etc. Under most circumstances, you are entitled to choose your own doctor, to change doctors, or seek a second opinion with regard to the treatment of your injuries.

 However, many work accidents go unreported, suppressing the real data of this issue and preventing many people from the financial compensation they deserve.
-At the Law Office of David M. Bialke in Coon Rapids, I fight for the people who are not getting the justice they need.
+At the Bialke Law in Coon Rapids, I fight for the people who are not getting the justice they need.

 Why People Choose Not To Report Accidents And Illness